-In the Vantage Management Console, select Services > Variables and add the HD_Capable variable to the Transcoder service running on the Vantage_HD_Transoder server.
+In the Vantage Management Console, select Services > Variables and add the HD\Capable variable to the Transcode Service running on the Vantage\HD\Transoder server.

 Note: When a variable is added to a service, that variable is added to the job if the service executes it.
 Be careful about which variables you use for run on rules, and which are used for decision-making; generally you will want to use different variables.
 Run on rules only analyze variables explicitly set by a service.
 They do not analyze variables already set in a job.
 This ensures that run on rules only execute actions on a service that explicitly sets them.